-- 8.5 For the purposes of paragraph 8.4, exceptional adverse situations exist where the financial situation of an authorised undertaking representing a significant share of the market or of the affected lines of business are seriously or adversely affected by one of more of the following conditions: - (a) a fall in the financial markets which is unforeseen, sharp and steep; - (b) a persistent low interest rate environment; - (c) a high-impact catastrophic event. - 8.6 The competent authority shall cooperate with EIOPA to assess on a regular basis, whether the conditions referred to in paragraph 8.5 continue to apply. - 8.7 Where the competent authority has extended the period referred to in paragraph 8.1(c), by reason of a declaration by EIOPA of exceptional adverse circumstances affecting an authorised undertaking, such undertaking shall submit a progress report to the competent authority every three months setting out the measures taken and the progress made to re-establish the level of eligible own funds covering the Solvency Capital Requirement or the reduction of its risk profile to ensure compliance with the Solvency Capital Requirement. - 8.8 The competent authority shall withdraw the extension referred to in paragraph 8.3 where the progress report shows that there was no significant progress in achieving the re-establishment of the level of eligible own funds covering the Solvency Capital Requirement or the reduction of the risk profile to ensure compliance with the Solvency Capital Requirement between the date of the observation of non-compliance of the Solvency Capital Requirement and the date of submission of the progress report. - 8.9 Where the competent authority is of the opinion that the financial situation of the authorised undertaking will deteriorate further, it may, in exceptional circumstances, also restrict or prohibit the free disposal of the assets of that undertaking. - 8.10 Where the competent authority restricts or prohibits the free disposal of the assets of the undertaking pursuant to paragraph 8.9, the authority:
+- 5.8.4 Where an authorised undertaking representing a significant share of the market or of the affected lines of business is unlikely to meet one of the requirements set out in paragraph 5.8.1(c), the competent authority may request EIOPA to declare the existence of exceptional adverse situations. - 5.8.5 For the purposes of paragraph 5.8.4, exceptional adverse situations exist where the financial situation of an authorised undertaking representing a significant share of the market or of the affected lines of business are seriously or adversely affected by one of more of the following conditions: - (a) a fall in the financial markets which is unforeseen, sharp and steep; - (b) a persistent low interest rate environment; - (c) a high-impact catastrophic event. - 5.8.6 The competent authority shall cooperate with EIOPA to assess on a regular basis, whether the conditions referred to in paragraph 5.8.5 continue to apply. - 5.8.7 Where the competent authority has extended the period referred to in paragraph 5.8.1(c), by reason of a declaration by EIOPA of exceptional adverse circumstances affecting an authorised undertaking, such undertaking shall submit a progress report to the competent authority every three months setting out the measures taken and the progress made to re-establish the level of eligible own funds covering the Solvency Capital Requirement or the reduction of its risk profile to ensure compliance with the Solvency Capital Requirement. - 5.8.8 The competent authority shall withdraw the extension referred to in paragraph 5.8.3 where the progress report shows that there was no significant progress in achieving the re-establishment of the level of eligible own funds covering the Solvency Capital Requirement or the reduction of the risk profile to ensure compliance with the Solvency Capital Requirement between the date of the observation of non-compliance of the Solvency Capital Requirement and the date of submission of the progress report. - 5.8.9 Where the competent authority is of the opinion that the financial situation of the authorised undertaking will deteriorate further, it may, in exceptional circumstances, also restrict or prohibit the free disposal of the assets of that undertaking. - 5.8.10 Where the competent authority restricts or prohibits the free disposal of the assets of the undertaking pursuant to paragraph 5.8.9, the authority:

-- (a) shall inform the European regulatory authorities of the host Member State or the overseas regulatory authorities of any measures it has taken; - (b)request those authorities concerned to take the same measures; and - (c)designate the assets to be covered by such measures.
+- (a) shall inform the European regulatory authorities of the host Member State or the overseas regulatory authorities of any measures it has taken; - (b) request those authorities concerned to take the same measures; and - (c) designate the assets to be covered by such measures.